The Big Ban Theory: A Pre- and Post-Intervention Dataset of Online Content Moderation Actions: Appendices

 \subsection{Available Fields and Pseudonymization}

 Table~\ref{tab:attributes-description} lists all data fields included in \data, together with a brief description and an indication of whether each field has been pseudonymized.
 From the full set of available platform-specific fields, we selected a subset that balances informational richness with consistency across interventions, platforms, and nearly a decade of data collection.
 This process involved harmonizing field names and semantics to align data originating from different platforms and evolving data formats.
 All fields that may possibly contain identifiable information---such as user identifiers, content identifiers, and usernames---were processed using a deterministic cryptographic hash function, ensuring consistent pseudonyms across the dataset.
-This pseudonymization was applied to both metadata fields (e.g., \texttt{id}, \texttt{created\_at}) and full textual fields (e.g., \texttt{selftext}).
+This pseudonymization was applied to both metadata fields (e.g., \texttt{id}, \texttt{created\_at}) and selected textual fields (e.g., \texttt{author}).
+Notably, in the \texttt{self\_text} field, we pseudonymized only user mentions (e.g., \texttt{u/username}), ensuring consistency with the \texttt{author} field.